ndennler/preference-based-optimization/README.md

 1. Generate or collect a diverse set of behaviors
 2. Generate a representation function for these behaviors
 3. Learn a user's preference over this representation

+To run this study, make sure you have the files for the specific application.
+Place those files in the static/data folder.

+Then run ` python3 start_interface.py`